+Covid-19 stopping all sport across the world was disappointing and frustrating.
 There will always be disappointment in sport.
-Someone always loses - and that is not taking into account injury, being dropped, not improving, etc. But how we navigate these as Christians in competitive sport is an important witness to our faith in Christ.
+Someone always loses - and that is not taking into account injury, being dropped, not improving, etc. But how we navigate these as Christians in competitive sport is important to think about because it affects how we worship God and witness to our faith in Christ.

 12 Now I want you to know, brothers and sisters, that what has happened to me has actually served to advance the gospel.
 13 As a result, it has become clear throughout the whole palace guard and to everyone else that I am in chains for Christ.

 27 Whatever happens, conduct yourselves in a manner worthy of the gospel of Christ.
 Then, whether I come and see you or only hear about you in my absence, I will know that you stand firm in the one Spirit, striving together as one for the faith of the gospel

 Paul is imprisoned and suffering for it.
 This could create a real temptation for him to abandon the gospel and his service of Christ.
 But his clear understanding of the grace and future he has in Christ are sufficient in encouraging him to continue.

 In Philippians 1, Paul shows us that no matter what happens God has ultimate control of the situation and He can use it for good.
 Throughout, we are to conduct ourselves in a manner worthy of the gospel.

 10 I rejoiced greatly in the Lord that at last you renewed your concern for me.Indeed, you were concerned, but you had no opportunity to show it.
 11 I am not saying this because I am in need, for I have learned to be content whatever the circumstances.
 12 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 13 I can do all this through him who gives me strength.